Kindness was the representative for Ohio’s 8th congressional district and was a Republican. He served from 1975 to 1986.

 Kindness is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the House of Representatives.
+Each dot was a member of the House of Representatives in 1986.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).